Marshall Capital

 The Marshall Capital (later sold as the MCV Capital) was a single-decker bus body built originally by Marshall Bus between 1996 and 2002, and later by MCV Bus & Coach between 2002 and 2003.
 Initially launched on the step-entrance MAN 11.220 and then Iveco Eurorider chassis, the Capital found greater success after being launched on the low-floor Dennis Dart SLF chassis from 1997.
 Marshall also produced a related, integral midibus, known as the Marshall Minibus, between 1996 and 1998.

 The vast majority of Capitals – more than 800 examples – were bodied on the Dennis Dart SLF chassis.
 Key design features of the Capital include the double-curvature windscreen, arched top with a separately mounted destination display, and peaked roof dome.

 Production of the Capital passed to MCV in 2002 after Marshall entered administration.
 In 2003, when the newly formed TransBus International decided not to supply Dart SLF chassis to MCV, the Capital was replaced by the MCV Stirling body on MAN chassis.

 Variants

 Marshall C43

-Developed from the Marshall C37, the step-entrance Marshall C43 was the first variant of the Capital to be launched, based on high-floor MAN 11.220 chassis as with its predecessor.
-In total, 33 C43 Capitals were produced between 1996 and 1999, including one unregistered prototype.

-R&I Tours of London (later taken over by MTL London) took delivery of the first C43 in April 1996, and between them R&I and MTL were the largest customer for the variant, taking delivery of 24 examples up until January 1997.
+Developed from the Marshall C37, the step-entrance Marshall C43 was the first variant of the Capital to be launched in 1996, based on high-floor MAN 11.220 chassis as with its predecessor.
+R&I Tours of London (later taken over by MTL London) took delivery of the first C43 in April 1996, and between them R&I and MTL were the largest customers for the variant, taking delivery of 24 examples up until January 1997.
 Dart Buses of Paisley were the second-largest customer, ordering six C43s, including the final example to be produced in January 1999.
 Two C43s were purchased by Shalder of Scalloway, and one by Thamesdown Transport.